[This rakuten review may contain affiliate links at no cost to you]

 One good thing about Rakuten is that they have a pretty good bonus just for joining.
-Those who sign up and spend $25 using one of their links and get $10 cash back.
+Those who sign up and spend $20 using this link get $20 cash back.

 That made joining easier for me since even if I didn’t like it, I’d get a bonus rather easily.

 Rakuten’s core offering is the cash back you can get by shopping through their portal.

 If you start your shopping experience through Rakuten, you’ll be eligible for cash back rewards that vary based on the stores you visit.
 For the most part, the rewards are a simple % of purchase made which is what drew me to the platform.
 The reward is clear and easy to understand.